 University of Adelaide

-Can you give me a quick rundown about the type of mathematics you are studying and its potential impacts for the broader community?
+Can you give me a quick overview of the type of mathematics you are studying and its potential applications or outcomes?